Moarram/ping-and-ding/README.md

 Lets say you have a website (or API endpoint) and want to make sure it's online, and be notified immediately when it isn't.
 The services involved in your backend stack may say they are working, but the only way to know for sure is to send a request from the outside.
 Does the response have the correct status code and headers?
 Is it timely?

-There are plenty of paid services that can do this (and much more), but if you want a simple solution that's free and self hosted, look no further than Ping and Ding.
+Although there are plenty of paid services that can do this, Ping and Ding is perfect if you want something free, simple, and self hosted.

 <br>